2002–03 Inter Milan season: Season summary

-Inter managed to reach the Champions League quarter-finals after passing in second in the group phase.
-Inter's opponent was Valencia, winning 1–0 at home.
+Inter managed to reach the Champions League quarter-finals, after finishing second in the group phase.
+Inter's opponent was Valencia, against whom they won 1–0 at home.
 A 2–1 defeat in Spain had no effect on qualification, due to the away goals rule.
 As Crespo came back from injury, Vieri got injured, but he managed to retain the title of the league's top scorer, with 24 goals.
 In the semi-finals, Inter lost to Milan due to Andriy Shevchenko's away goal in the second leg, equalized by Obafemi Martins, for a 1–1 aggregate that sent Milan to the final on away goals.
-Focused on the European competition, Inter collected two draws in the league that stuck them behind Juventus, who won their second-straight title.
+Focusing on the European competition, Inter collected two draws in the league that caused them to end the season as runners-up to Juventus, who won their second-straight title.